aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

 php artisan ui tailwindcss --auth
 ```

-After running this command we will find the authentication route registration functions in the `Laravel\Ui\AuthRouteMethods` class in the `Laravel\Ui` package under the `vendors` directory.
+After running this command you will find the authentication route registration functions in the `Laravel\Ui\AuthRouteMethods` class in the `Laravel\Ui` package in the `vendors` directory.

 Below I have annotated the `auth()` entry point method for auth route registration in the `AuthRouteMethods` class: